FarisDou/Microsoft-Sentinel-SIEM/README.md

 Line 3: $correct_password = "LabTest12345"

-# Enter the correct password for the above user..
-If you can nto remember your password, you can reset it in  your broswer incognito mode and sign-on into Azure AD.
+# Enter the correct password for the above user...
+If you cannot remember your password, you can reset it in your browser's incognito mode and sign on to Azure AD.

 Line 4: $wrong_password = "___WRONG PASSWORD___"

-# This is used to generate auth failures..
+# This is used to generate auth failures...

 Line 5: $max_attempts = 11